arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/typeclasses/intro/README.md

 Typeclasses define a set of functions associated to one type.
 These functions can be either extension functions on the type, or a smart constructor / factory function.
-The extension functions are scoped within the typeclass, so they do not pollute the global namespace.
+These extension functions are scoped within the typeclass so they do not pollute the global namespace.

-To assure that a typeclass has been correctly implemented, a test suite called the "laws" is provided per typeclass.
-These test suites are available in the package arrow-tests.
+You can use typeclasses to add new free functionality to an existing type, or treat them as an abstraction placeholder for any one type that can implement the typeclass.

 What differentiates typeclasses from regular OOP inheritance is that typeclasses are meant to be implemented *outside* of their types.
 The association is done using generic parametrization rather than subclassing by implementing the interface.
+This has multiple benefits:

+* You can treat typeclass implementations as stateless parameters because they're just a collection of functions.
-This means that they can be implemented for any class, even those not in the current project.
+* Typeclasses can be implemented for any class, even those not in the current project.
-It also allows you to make available any one implementation of a typeclasses at any scope for the generic type they're associated with.
+* You can make available any one implementation of a typeclasses at any scope for the generic type they're associated with using functions like `run` and `with`.

+To assure that a typeclass has been correctly implemented for a type, Arrow provides a test suite called the "laws" per typeclass.
+These test suites are available in the package `arrow-tests`.

 #### Example